OpenDDS/OpenDDS/docs/android.md

 | `$STUDIO`    | Android Studio                                   |
 | `$JDK`       | The Java SDK                                     |

-These same variables will be used with Windows environment notation (`%VARNAME%`) in Windows specific instructions, but they have the same meaning.

 ## Requirements

-To follow along with this guide and build OpenDDS you will need:
+To build the core OpenDDS native libraries for Android you will need:

  - OpenDDS 3.14 or higher.
  - [Android Native Development Kit (NDK)](https://developer.android.com/ndk/)